This post may contain affiliate links. Please read my disclosure.

 Please note full ingredient list and instructions can be found in recipe card below.

-Stir in the salsa verde, corn, 4 torn tortillas, cilantro and have the cheese.
-Then top with remaining torn tortillas and cheese and bake at 425°F for 15-20 minutes.
+Step 3: Stir in salsa verde, 4 tortillas, corn, cilantro and half the cheese.
+Top with remaining tortillas and cheese.

 Pro Tips/Recipe Notes